rfbaylon/Philosophy-Notes/README.md

 ## Terms
 * A2: Answer To
+* A2A2: Answer To the previous Answer To

 ## Best Practice

 * Authors get their own notes iff they either write a book or write 3 papers.
-* Books are referred to by their title and get their own notes
+* Books are referred to by their title and get their own notes.
+When referenced in other notes, they are formatted as (Title, Page Number)
-* Papers are referred to in the format of [Author(Year)], but do not get their own note.
+* Papers are referred to in the format of (Author, Year) but do not get their own note.
 	* Books are defined by being larger than 50 pages, papers are defined by being less.

 ## What Are Tags?